Sushmita-Ghosh/password-generator/README.md

 ## 🛠️ Technologies Used
 * React: The magic behind the interactive user interface
 * Tailwind CSS: Styling made easy with utility-first CSS
-* React Icons: For adding cool SVG icons to components

 ## 📥 Installation
 To run this awesome project locally, follow these steps: